AbednigoLethole/asst-cam-software/README.md

 The ASTT CAM software is the control and monitoring system for the AVN Satelite Teaching Telescope.
 The software monitors the sensors and command the telescope to move in specified direction(Az/El).

-The CAM Software consist of two C++ simulators(Master Node & Slave Node) which simulate the AST Telescope.
-However these simulators do not simulate the complete implementation of the Telescope.
+The CAM Software consist of a C++ simulator(Slave Node) which simulate the AST Telescope.
+However the simulator does not simulate the complete functionality of the Telescope.

 ## **Installation**
 The software currently runs on:
-* Ubuntu 20.04
+* Ubuntu machines

-If you are not using Ubuntu 20.04 , download docker on your machine/computer and build the software using it.
+ To install and run the simulator, download docker on your machine/computer and build the software using it.

 To install and run the software using docker follow this commands: